How to Find a Pantone Color in Photoshop

 That's How to Find Pantone Colors in Photoshop

 That's how to find Pantone colors in Photoshop.
-Whether you need to find an exact match for a brand or you want to make sure your prints will be consistent and predictable, knowing where to find the official Pantone colors is a must.
+Whether you're a graphic designer in need of an exact match for a brand or you want to make sure your prints will be consistent and predictable, knowing where to find the official Pantone colors is a must.
 Happy designing!